brighthive/roi-toolkit/README.md

 # ROI Toolkit v0.9 (beta)

+**THIS README IS UNDER CONSTRUCTION: v0.9 of the README. will be complete as of 01/06/21**

 ## Introduction

 The costs of education are rising considerably faster than inflation.
 Students and their families make sizable investments--of time, tuition, and foregone earnings--but see a wide range of returns.
 Wage, employment, completion, and satisfaction outcomes vary dramatically, and students often lack the data necessary to make informed educational choices that can lead to a better future.